BharatMatrimony or Google, Who is Wrong?

-According to Janakiraman, there are two reasons why he sued Google, and competitors Shaadi.com, Jeevansathi.com and SimplyMarry.com.
-"Firstly, we filed the case seeking prevention of competitive advertising on Google.
+According to Janakiraman, there are two reasons why he sued Google and competitors Shaadi.com, Jeevansathi.com and SimplyMarry.com.
+“Firstly, we filed the case seeking prevention of competitive advertising on Google.
 People searching for our trademarks know what they are searching for, and Google is the entry point for our sites, so the users should not be shown ads of other similar websites.
-Secondly, we have asked Google to stop allowing our competitors using our trademarked keywords as headings.
-For example, if someone searches for 'Tamil Bride', which is a generic keyword, competitors use our trademarks (TamilMatrimony) as headings in Google Ad words, which linkback to their websites," says Janakiraman.
+Secondly, we have asked Google to stop allowing our competitors using our trademarked keywords as headings,” says Janakiraman.

-Following this case, when we did the research to find that if the practice of showing competitors' ads when one is searching for a brand name on Google, is happening only in the online matrimony space or in other verticals also, we found that there are similar cases happening with even offline brands such as Adidas, Dell and LIC (Life Insurance Corporation).
+When we searched on Google, we found that the practice of showing competitors’ ads on Google is not happening only in the online matrimony space but in other verticals also.
 For instance, a search for Adidas, Puma or Reebok on Google shows advertisements from Nike, while a search for LIC shows ads from Max New York Life and Aegon Religare.
-Similarly, a search for HP and HCL leads us to ads from Dell and a search for Dell shows ads from Samsung.
-Even in the real estate vertical, we found that a search for 99acres shows ads from MagicBricks and IndiaProperty.

-But has Consim Info done the correct thing by filing the case against Google for trademark infringement, Murthy said, "As claimed by Consim, 'TamilMatrimony' (without a space) is a registered keyword of the group.
-So, it appears that the group owns a combination of two generic words Tamil and Matrimony.
-Now, the competitors are using Tamil Matrimony as two separate generic keywords in their ad copies and hence BharatMatrimony can't claim that these two separate generic terms are their registered keywords."
+Mahesh Murthy, Founder and CEO, Pinstorm a digital marketing firm says, “As claimed by Consim, ‘TamilMatrimony’ (without a space) is a registered keyword of the group.
+It appears that the group owns a combination of two generic words Tamil and Matrimony.
+Now, the competitors are using Tamil Matrimony as two separate generic keywords in their ad copies and so BharatMatrimony can’t claim that these two separate generic terms are their registered keywords.”

-Consim Info can also be held guilty for similar practice, because we found that even their ads are also shown on their competitor's page.
-Anupam Mittal, Chief Managing Director, Shaadi.com said, "We were genuinely surprised to be named in the lawsuit, especially since the Consim Group has been actively following a practice of bidding on Shaadi.com searches.
-Perhaps they should have included themselves in the list of companies they thought were in violation of their proposed guidelines."
+If they are doing so, they can also be held guilty for similar practice, because their ads are also shown on their competitor’s page.
+Anupam Mittal, Chief Managing Director, Shaadi.com says, “We were surprised to be named in the lawsuit, especially since the Consim Group has been actively following a practice of bidding on Shaadi.com searches.
+They should have included themselves in the list of companies they thought were in violation of their proposed guidelines.”

-Though the Madras High Court gave an interim injunction, Murthy said that this is a wrong judgment and the decision should be challenged or else Jet Airways will tomorrow say that 'Airways' is their registered keyword and they want other airlines to stop advertising around that keyword.
-He also suggested Google to stop using different policies in different countries and to make a standard keyword advertising policy across the world.
+Though the Madras High Court gave an interim injunction, Murthy feels that this is a wrong judgment and the decision should be challenged or else Jet Airways will tomorrow say that ‘Airways’ is their registered keyword and they want other airlines to stop advertising around that keyword.